danxdlul/ChristmasSecretSanta/README.md

  Random gift recipient selector

-FTP address for files are stored as string in code
+FTP addresses for files are stored as string in code

-FTP username/password values are placeholder in code, use your own
+FTP username/password values are placeholders in code, use your own

 This allows you to select your name from a predefined list inside a txt file (contained on an FTP server)